 We rented a Nissan Kicks small SUV through RentalCars.com for £261 for 10 days from the Thrifty office at Muscat airport.
 We had a limit of 200km a day which is common in Oman and was plenty for us.
 Technically you need an international driving permit in Oman but we were never asked for one.

 We have a separate annual car hire insurance policy which covered the excess.
+This is much cheaper than purchasing full insurance with the rental company.

 In Oman you drive on the right.
 The speed limit is usually 120km/h or 60km/h in urban areas.